 Medical

-What is Deep Vein Thrombosis (TVT):
+What is Deep Vein Thrombosis (DVT)

 Deep vein thrombosis (also called DVT) occurs when blood clots form in veins deep in your body.
 These clots can appear anywhere in the body.
 However, this condition often affects the lower leg or thigh.